p-program/kube-killer/README.md

 ## Architecture

-A long run web server.
+A long run web server using endless loop.

 First of all,please make sure that:

 1. You have a super MYSQL user. `root` is the best!
+And you should make sure that the MYSQL database is reachable for the remote Kubernetes cluster.
 1. You are the administrator of the Kubernetes cluster.
 Admin of the “kube-system” is the best！

 ## Positive usage